cjeller1592/Search/README.md

 # Writeas-Search

+Make sure you have the latest version of the [Write.as API Library](https://github.com/cjeller1592/Writeas-API)

 All that is required is the **alias** of the collection you are searching and the **query**.

 The search is case insensitive (which might change).